-1 Goal Name Affordable Housing Preservation Goal Description The City will provide CDBG funds to eligible low- and moderate-income homeowners within the City of Fontana with grants and zero percent deferred-interest loans to make health and safety, code compliance and other improvements to their properties thereby preserving the affordable housing stock in the City.
-The rehabilitation would include providing lead-based paint education, inspection, testing and abatement as part of any rehabilitation.
-2 Goal Name Fair Housing Services Goal Description This program will provide fair housing services including education, outreach, enforcement, landlord/tenant counseling, and mediation services for the residents of the City of Fontana.
+1 Goal Name Fair Housing Services Goal Description This program will provide fair housing services including education, outreach, enforcement, landlord/tenant counseling, and mediation services for the residents of the City of Fontana.
 Fontana residents are provided services at the Inland Fair Housing and Mediation Board office located in the City of San Bernardino.
-3 Goal Name Public Services for low-income families Goal Description These programs will provide services to low- and moderate-income families with a range of public services including but not limited to youth services, childcare and crime prevention.
-4 Goal Name Homelessness Prevention Services Goal Description These programs will support a continuum of services to prevent and eliminate homelessness including but not limited to homeless prevention and rapid rehousing programs.
+2 Goal Name Public Services for low-income families Goal Description These programs will provide services to low- and moderate-income families with a range of public services including but not limited to youth services, childcare and crime prevention.
+3 Goal Name Homelessness Prevention Services Goal Description These programs will support a continuum of services to prevent and eliminate homelessness including but not limited to homeless prevention and rapid rehousing programs.
 If and when necessary, Fontana will use HUD funding to address urgent issues and conditions impacting the health and safety of homeless residents and those at risk of becoming homeless.
-All efforts to prevent and eliminate homelessness during FY2021 were undertaken to prevent, prepare for, and responding to the coronavirus.
-5 Goal Name Affordable Rental Housing Development Goal Description In partnership with housing developers, leverage HOME, CDBG and other housing funds in support of the development of new rental housing units affordable to households earning less than 30, 60 or 80 percent of Area Median Income (AMI) or the acquisition and rehabilitation of existing housing units affordable to household earning less than 80 percent of AMI.
+4 Goal Name Affordable Rental Housing Development Goal Description In partnership with housing developers, leverage HOME, CDBG and other housing funds in support of the development of new rental housing units affordable to households earning less than 30, 60 or 80 percent of Area Median Income (AMI) or the acquisition and rehabilitation of existing housing units affordable to household earning less than 80 percent of AMI.
 This also include the acquisition and rehabilitation of existing housing units to increase the supply of affordable housing for low- and moderate-income households.
-6 Goal Name City of Fontana CDBG and HOME Administration Goal Description These funds will be used to comply with federal statutes and regulations pertaining to the CDBG and HOME Programs.
+5 Goal Name City of Fontana CDBG and HOME Administration Goal Description These funds will be used to comply with federal statutes and regulations pertaining to the CDBG and HOME Programs.